thosgood/this-weeks-finds/markdown/101-151/week147.md

 > > much trouble we figured out how to divide by two.
 Our solution
 > > turned out to be substantially equivalent to that of Sierpinski,
 > > though the terms in which we will describe it below will not much
-> > resemble Sierpinski\'s.
+> > resemble Sierpinski's.
 We tried and tried and tried to adapt the
 > > method to the case of dividing by three, but we kept getting stuck
 > > at the same point in the argument.
 So finally we decided to look at
-> > Tarski\'s paper, and we saw that the lemma Tarski said Lindenbaum
+> > Tarski's paper, and we saw that the lemma Tarski said Lindenbaum
 > > had used was precisely what we needed to get past the point we were
 > > stuck on!
 So now we had a proof of division by three that combined
 > > an argument like that Sierpinski used in dividing by two with an
-> > appeal to Tarski\'s lemma, and we figured we must have hit upon an
+> > appeal to Tarski's lemma, and we figured we must have hit upon an
-> > argument very much like that of Lindenbaum\'s.
+> > argument very much like that of Lindenbaum's.
 This is the solution
-> > we will describe here: Lindenbaum\'s argument, after 62 years.
+> > we will describe here: Lindenbaum's argument, after 62 years.
 >
 >     >>So: let's define the "homotopy cardinality" of a topological space X to
 >     >>be the alternating product |X| = \prod_{i>0} |π_i(X)|^{(-1)^i}